Even though you don't need any teaching experience at all to volunteer with ILP, it's a question we get all of the time.

 How Can You Teach With No Experience?

-Most of our volunteers have no prior experience teaching and we don't expect you to know everything after training.
-Actually, it takes most about a month into the semester before they feel comfortable with teaching, so we expect that!
+Most of our volunteers have no prior experience teaching (or know how to teach in another country) and we don't expect you to know everything after training.
+Actually, it takes most about a month into the semester before they feel comfortable with teaching, so we expect that.

 Because our teaching method is so unique, it’s new to everyone.
 Even volunteers who are studying education will need to be trained on ILP’s specific program.
 Because no one has had experience teaching with our program before, volunteers who want a make a difference, want to travel the world and enjoy being around kids all start on the same page.

 The first week of teaching is typically the most difficult, and it can take up to a month to really get the hang of things, which is built into the way the program is structured.
 So if it is taking you time to adjust to teaching English abroad, you're not alone.
 You also won't be alone if teaching doesn't feel like it's getting easier, or you still have stressful teaching days months into your semester.

 While you will probably be teaching with others who have never taught before, you will have a Head Teacher who is familiar with our teaching method because they've completed an ILP semester, and are there to help you out (more on that below).

 You've Got A Head Teacher To Help You Teach In Another Country